getslideapp/slate/source/includes/_admin.md

                 "updated": "2018-10-31T14:21:38.732972Z",
                 "status": "Complete"
             }
-        ]
+        ],
+        "type": "card_deposit"
     },
     "message": null,
     "status": "success"
 }
 ```

-This endpoint retrieves the Deposit with `identifier = {identifier}` if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.
+This endpoint retrieves the card Deposit with `identifier = {identifier}` if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.

 #### HTTP Request